 Snaplex logs

 SnapLogic logs are written to the /opt/snaplogic/run/log directory.
 Two types of processes write events and errors to the logs – JCC and Monitor.
-The JCC process tracks events, while the Monitor process monitors the health of the JCC.
+The JCC process tracks events, while the Monitor process monitors the health of the JCC service.
 FeedMaster logs are also included.

 Log entries Description